 - location of evacuation

-Indicators were estimated for the period 1980–2014 using key word searches of news articles and databases documenting wildland fire evacuations in Canada.
-These bibliometric data have limitations resulting from variability in the level of reporting across agencies and to the difficulty of compiling this information (see: Wildfire evacuations in Canada 1980-2007).
+These indicators were estimated for the period 1980–2018 using key word searches of news articles and databases documenting wildland fire evacuations in Canada.
+These bibliometric data have limitations resulting from variability in the level of reporting across agencies and to the difficulty of compiling this information (see: Wildland fire evacuations in Canada 1980-2007).
 For instance, data accuracy is lower for Nunavut.
 Similarly, data from the 1980s are more difficult to compile than recent data, which are more readily available through electronic access to media publications.

 Sources and references for wildland fire evacuations and its indicators